SamThomas/Real-Time-Linux/README.md

 ## Real Time Linux programming

-> **Important Note**: This repository contains real time code implemented on Ubuntu.
+> **Important Note**: This repository contains real time code using semaphore variables, signal handling, etc...

 In computer science, real-time computing (RTC), or reactive computing, is the study of hardware and software systems that are subject to a "real-time constraint", for example operational deadlines from event to system response.
 Real-time programs must guarantee response within strict time constraints, often referred to as "deadlines".